 How to Prepare for Due Diligence in Real Estate Law

-Jan 18, 2020 | Purchase Agreements, Real Estate Law
+by | Jan 18, 2020 | Purchase Agreements, Real Estate Law

 I’m often asked to perform a due diligence audit on a real estate or business transaction.
 A due diligence audit is an investigation into important or material items that can affect a transaction’s outcome.
-And it refers to the care that a reasonable person would give or should take before they entering into any type of agreement.
+And it refers to the care that a reasonable person would give or should take before they enter into any type of agreement.

 Review the Contract

 So, how is the investigation of the property and the financials going to be performed?
-What is the timeline for the inspection or the permitting and when are we going to get approvals?
+What is the timeline for the inspection or the permitting, and when are we going to obtain approvals?
 The answers to these questions can give me a better sense and a really good indication as to a party’s credibility.
 I find that if things are on a short leash and a seller is trying to push a buyer into closing rather quickly, they may be trying to hide something.
 Not always, but it does happen.

 Review Title Work and Other Documents

 I look at an appraisal of the property.
 I look at the marketability of the title.
 We see that through title work.
 Invariably, I’m asking for a location survey on the property, which can show us encroachments on a piece of property.
-Again, I’m looking at the contract and I’m also looking at the home inspection.
+Again, I’m looking at the contract, and I’m also looking at the home inspection.
 If it’s residential or commercial, it would be just a regular contractor’s inspection.
 I’m looking at city ordinances.
-I’m looking at the laws that govern this property, and regulations, such as a homeowners association.
+I’m looking at the laws that govern this property and regulations, such as a homeowners association.
 So I’m looking at those things that we can do, you know, what prevents or restricts a seller or buyer from selling or buying a home or operating a property.
 I’m looking at operating agreements.
 I’m also looking at other financials.

 Performing your due diligence is not that easy.
-I had a client very recently who was buying a multi-million dollar apartment complex and the seller provided very limited documentation yet wanted a very high listing price.
+I had a client very recently who was buying a multi-million dollar apartment complex, and the seller provided very limited documentation yet wanted a very high listing price.
 The sales price was actually the listing price.
-The contract was very involved and there were several areas of contention, but what killed the deal was the fact that the seller was not going to provide my client with leases or a verified rent roll.
-His operating agreement was also very poorly maintained and he did not have an accountant, which was ridiculous, especially for the property that we were looking at.
+The contract was very involved, and there were several areas of contention, but what killed the deal was the fact that the seller was not going to provide my client with leases or a verified rent roll.
+His operating agreement was also very poorly maintained, and he did not have an accountant, which was ridiculous, especially for the property that we were looking at.

 Review Red Flags